JalmarazMartn/ALRenumbering/README.md

 ### 0.1.0

 Insert extension fields in an old C/SIDE txt table object with command "JAM Insert extension fields into old CSIDE table definition text file"

+### 0.1.1

+Issue with object declaration search.
+Previously, we asume the first line was the object declaration, but now we search for the object declaration in the whole file.